yi226/auto_scaffold_easy/README.md

 ## Getting started

-To use this plugin, add `auto_scaffold` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels).
+To use this plugin, add `auto_scaffold_easy` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels).

 ## Usage